 When the dental treatment is completed, your child is woken up and monitored until they are alert and responsive.
 At this time, they are ready to go home.
 You can expect some lingering drowsiness and slight sedation to last 24-48 hours.
-The decision to use General Anesthesia can depend on health issues, how severe anxiety is, and their ability to cooperate with the nitrous mask or oral medication.
+The decision to use General Anesthesia can depend on health issues, how severe anxiety is, and their ability to cooperate with oral medication.

 During your sedation consultation, your dentist will ask for detailed health and dental history.
 After considering several factors, your dentist will recommend the best method of sedation to keep your child safe during treatment.
 Answering all the questions fully and honestly is the best way to keep your child safe during sedation.

 Overall, sedation is extremely safe and effective when performed by a trained and certified dentist.
 We follow all sedation guidelines from the American Academy of Pediatric Dentistry to ensure the safety of your child.

 Discuss all sedation and monitoring options with you to ensure that the perfect sedation treatment plan is created for your child.